-Pressure.
+- Pressure.
 Gases accumulating in a landfill create areas of high pressure in which gas movement is restricted by compacted refuse or soil covers and areas of low pressure in which gas movement is unrestricted.
-The variation in pressure throughout the landfill results in gases moving from areas of high pressure to areas of low pressure.
-Movement of gases from areas of high pressure to areas of lower pressure is known as convection.
-As more gases are generated, the pressure in the landfill increases, usually causing subsurface pressures in the landfill to be higher than either the atmospheric pressure or indoor air pressure.
+(Ex 18 Leachate Geyser 11 2.23 (youtube.com)) - Pressure variation throughout the landfill results in gases moving from areas of high pressure to areas of low pressure.
+Movement of gases from areas of high pressure to areas of lower pressure is known as convection. - As more gases are generated, the pressure in the landfill increases, usually causing subsurface pressures in the landfill to be higher than either the atmospheric pressure or indoor air pressure.
 When pressure in the landfill is higher, gases tend to move to ambient or indoor air.